The Veronese square of the dendriform operad: Main Theorem

 We write $O$ for the zero matrix and $I$ for the identity matrix.
 We construct the $1251 \times 1839$ block matrix

 This matrix represents (in arity 5 and multiplicity 4) the operad morphism from $\fiveternary$ to the quotient $\mathcal{RB} \cong \mathcal{UB}/\mathcal{I}$.
-We refer to columns 1--1764 as the left part of $M$, and columns 1765--1839 as the right part.
-We compute the RCF (row canonical form) of $M$ and find that $\mathrm{rank}(M) = 1068$.
-The RCF has the following block form (omitting the zero rows):
+We refer to columns 1--1764 as the left part and columns 1765--1839 as the right part.
+We compute the RCF (row canonical form) and find that $\mathrm{rank}(M) = 1068$.
+The RCF has the following block form (omitting zero rows):

 Block $X$ is in RCF; it contains those rows of $\mathrm{RCF}(M)$ which have their leading 1s in the left part.
 Block $Y$ contains the right parts of the rows in $X$; this information is not relevant.
 The uppermost row of the RCF whose leading 1 appears in the right part is row 1036 with leading 1 in column 1765.
 This gives $1068 - 1035 = 33$ nonzero rows whose leading 1s are in the right part.
 Block $Z$ consists of the right parts of these rows; they form a basis for the kernel of the rewriting morphism: